 Benefits for your skin: - Stimulates collagen production.

 - Can be used to treat skin problems (psoriasis, dermatitis, sunburn, acne).

 - Keeps the skin hydrated.

 - Makes the skin smooth and elastic.

 Benefits for your hair: - Fights against dandruff. - Purifies the scalp. - Moisturising effect. - Helps to control frizzy hair. - Get your hair shiny and strong.

 These properties, benefits and method of use are given for information; they can not in any way constitute or substitute for medical information that only health professionals can dispense.
-For any use of essential oils for therapeutic purposes, please consult a doctor.
+For any use of essential oils or other ingredients for therapeutic purposes, please consult a doctor.